siddikui/pointer-generator/README.md

 Please see the Articles+Summary.txt and Summaries.txt for a qualitative measurement of the generated summaries.

+The ROUGE Scores from the paper are:

+![alt text][image_7]

-And the ROUGE scores are now:
+And the ROUGE scores without coverage are now:

+![alt text][image_8]

+The next step is to let the model train further with max_enc_steps to 400 and max_dec_steps to 100 and apply coverage afterwards.